 Reportage: This is an expanded, exhaustive and documented narrative of an event.
 In it, resources from other journalistic genres, such as the interview, chronicle, and the news, may all be used at the same time.
 It makes use of supporting devices such as images, info-graphs, statistical tables, etc.

-Comment/readers' Viewer's comment: In this, the viewer's or readers' comments are placed.
+Viewer's Comment/readers' comment: In this, the viewer's or readers' comments are placed.

 Other: Cartoons, features, mails from readers